ashleydavis/react-markdown-with-webpack-5/README.md

 # react-markdown-with-webpack-5

-Demonstrates an issue with React-markdown and Webpack 5.
+A working example of React-markdown and Webpack 5.

 Run it: